Latest

 UN Day in Tajikistan celebrated with a Youth Panel Event, to discuss climate change and glaciers preservation

 The event focused on discussions about the role of youth in tackling climate change at global and national levels and featured the international agenda on promotion of glaciers preservation, spearhead by Tajikistan at global level.
 Participants also worked together in groups and proposed ideas on how young people can bring positive changes through community work, advocacy, science and innovations, and youth participation.
 With almost 70% of the population in Tajikistan under 30 years, it is important to hear the voices of youth and position them at the center of climate-related discussions and practices, in order to build a sustainable future.
-Mr Victor Olsavszky, UN Resident Coordinator a. i. mentioned in his opening statement: “Climate change is a major concern for the world, but especially for Tajikistan which is a home for 93% of mountains of its territory, including snowy peaks and some of the biggest and beautiful glaciers in the world – the water towers.
+Mr Victor Olsavszky, UN Resident Coordinator a. i. mentioned in his opening statement: “Climate change is a major concern for the world, but especially for Tajikistan which is a home to 93% of mountains, including snowy peaks and some of the biggest and most beautiful glaciers in the world – the water towers.
 Youth engagement is crucial in addressing climate change, from grassroots activism to global advocacy.
 By raising awareness, participating in community initiatives, engaging in research, and leveraging social media platforms, you can inspire others and mobilize efforts toward sustainable solutions”.
-UN Day dedicated events in Tajikistan organized jointly by UN system agencies, will also include UN dialogue with CSOs and private sector, as well as Children’s art event.
+UN Day dedicated events in Tajikistan, organized jointly by UN system agencies, will also include UN dialogue with CSOs and private sector, as well as Children’s art event.
 The events aim to feature environmental protection and climate change, considering the three Conference of Parties (COPs) - COP29 in Azerbaijan, COP16 on Biological Diversity in Colombia, COP16 on UN Convention on Combating Desertification in Saudi Arabia, as well as the International Conference on Glaciers Preservation to be held in Dushanbe, Tajikistan in 2025.
 The United Nations plays a vital role in addressing global challenges, promoting peace, and fostering sustainable development.
 The events organized at the occasion of UN Day, serve as a reminder of our shared commitment towards just world on a safe planet.Note: United Nations Day on 24 October marks the anniversary of the entry into force in 1945 of the UN Charter.
 With the ratification of this founding document by the majority of its signatories, including the five permanent members of the Security Council, the United Nations officially came into being.
 UN Day, celebrated every year, offers the opportunity to amplify our common agenda and reaffirm the purposes and principles of the UN Charter that have guided us for the past 78 years.

 1 of 5